 Although some states require that a dog show previous aggression to claim compensation when they bite someone, California is a strict liability state.
-Under Article 2, Section 3342, the dog owner is held liable for their pet’s injuries to others, unless the injured person was teasing or taunting the animal or was trespassing.
-Animals belonging to the military or police working in the line of duty are also exempt from liability.
+Under Article 2, Section 3342, the dog owner is held liable for their pet's injuries to others unless the injured person was teasing, taunting, or trespassing.
+Animals from the military or police working in the line of duty are also exempt from liability.
 In most cases, the owner is liable, even if they attempt to stop the attack.Is It Worthwhile to Place a Dogbite Claim?

-Dog bites cause terrible injuries and can result in physical and emotional trauma, as well as a high economic cost.
+Dog bites cause terrible injuries and can result in physical and emotional trauma and a high economic cost.
 Insurance claims due to dog attacks go up every year.
-The Insurance Information Institute reported that liability claims in 2019 for injuries by dog bites were $797 million around the nation.
+The Insurance Information Institute reported that liability claims 2019 for injuries by dog bites were $797 million nationwide.
 This was an increase of 14.7 percent over 2018.
-The reason is that settlements, judgments, and jury awards are higher as well as medical costs.Are There Many Dog Bite Claims in California?
+The reason is that settlements, judgments, jury awards, and medical costs are higher.Are There Many Dog Bite Claims in California?

-- The bite didn’t cause a serious injury.
+- The bite didn't cause a severe injury.
 The problem is that bites can get infected and cause significant damage.

 - The injured person may not realize that homeowner's insurance can cover this type of injury.

 - A family member, friend, or neighbor owns the animal.
 Once again, the homeowner's insurance will cover the cost.

 Not all injuries by canines are caused by dog bites.
 In some cases, especially with older people, the person can be injured by the dog jumping on them.
 Older people can break a hip and suffer a traumatic brain injury and other trauma.
 Knowing what to do following an injury by a dog is essential to uphold your compensation case.
 When you or a loved one is injured, the following should be done right away: